 We look forward to the USA opening up again to fully vaccinated travellers since 8 November.

-According to the new guidelines, travellers who are fully vaccinated with WHO-certified vaccines and have a negative Covid-19 test (PCR or antigen) no more than three days old can enter the USA without restrictions.
+According to the new guidelines, travellers who are fully vaccinated with WHO-certified vaccines and have a negative Covid-19 test (PCR or antigen) no more than one day old can enter the USA without restrictions.

 A person is considered fully vaccinated if he or she has completed the vaccination series with a WHO/FDA-approved vaccine (also in combination) at least two weeks previously.
 Approved vaccines include: Pfizer-BioNTech, Moderna, AstraZeneca, Johnson & Johnson, Sinovac.

 The following groups are exempt from the vaccination requirement:

 - Diplomatic and official government travellers